electron/electron/docs/api/system-preferences.md

 Please note that until Electron is built targeting the 10.14 SDK, your application's `effectiveAppearance` will default to 'light' and won't inherit the OS preference.
-In the interim in order for your application to inherit the OS preference you must set the `NSRequiresAquaSystemAppearance` key in your apps `Info.plist` to `false`.
-If you are using `electron-packager` or `electron-forge` just set the `enableDarwinDarkMode` packager option to `true`.
-See the [Electron Packager API](https://github.com/electron/electron-packager/blob/master/docs/api.md#darwindarkmodesupport) for more details.
+In the interim, in order for your application to inherit the OS preference, you must set the `NSRequiresAquaSystemAppearance` key in your app's `Info.plist` to `false`.
+If you are using [Electron Packager][electron-packager] or [Electron Forge][electron-forge], set the `darwinDarkModeSupport` packager option to `true`.
+See the [Electron Packager API][packager-darwindarkmode-api] for more details.

 **[Deprecated](modernization/property-updates.md)**